U-Foes: Vector

 Vector (Simon Utrecht) is a businessman and politician who funded the U-Foes' space flight in search of power.
 He possesses flight and telekinesis that enables him to repel and attract matter.
+By focusing his power into blasts, Vector is capable of flaying skin and muscle and repelling the structure of reality itself.

 Vapor

 Vapor (Ann Darnell) is an engineer and X-Ray's older sister who was hired to serve as a life-support manager on the space flight.
-She can transform into various types of gaseous matter, primarily poisonous ones.
+She is able to transform into various forms of gas, primarily lethal poisons.
+Vapor can only return to her fully human state for brief periods, and is vulnerable to having her gaseous form scattered by strong winds or explosive force.

 X-Ray

 X-Ray (James Darnell) is an engineer and Vapor's younger brother who was hired to serve as a fuel-propulsion engineer on the space flight.
-He possesses an energy-based body that enables him to become intangible and invisible and project various forms of radiation.
+His body was transformed into a living energy field that is intangible and immune to most physical harm, although his powers cannot affect lead.
+X-Ray can expel various forms of heavy radiation in the form of potent blasts, shown capable of hurting even the Hulk, and severely weakening Thor.

 Ironclad

 Ironclad (Michael Steel) is an engineer and pilot who was hired to pilot the space flight.
-He possesses an organic metallic body and the ability to manipulate his density.
+His body was transformed into organic metal, which gives him superhuman strength, durability, and the ability to increase or decrease his own weight.
+Ironclad's form was initially composed of jagged folds of metal; however, after briefly losing control of his powers and sinking deep into the Earth's crust, he emerged with his body smoothed and polished by friction.

 Other versions

-JLA/Avengers

-X-Ray appears in JLA/Avengers #4 as a brainwashed minion of Krona.

-Future Imperfect

-A possible future version of Vapor appears in the Maestro miniseries.
-Having been captured by A.I.M., the titular Maestro eventually frees her and has her help him kill Hercules.
-Once she succeeds, the Maestro freezes her, shatters her, and orders his soldiers to bury the shards to prevent her from regenerating.
+A possible future version of Vapor appears in the Maestro miniseries, where she is enlisted by the Maestro to kill Hercules.
+Once Vapor succeeds, the Maestro freezes her, shatters her, and orders his soldiers to bury the shards to prevent her from regenerating.